fquery 1.5.0-beta.1 copy "fquery: ^1.5.0-beta.1" to clipboard

 Queries #

-To query data in your widgets, you'll need to extend the widget using HookWidget or StatefulHookWidget (for stateful widgets).
+To query data in your widgets, you can either extend your widget using HookWidget or StatefulHookWidget (for stateful widgets) or use the QueryBuilder widget, see below.
 These classes are exported from the flutter_hooks package.

 A query instance is a subscription to asynchronous data stored in the cache.
 Every query needs -